 Want to move fast?
 Jump to the right section below.

 One of the best things that you can do for yourself is to find out what made you stop exercising the first time.
 There are a lot of factors that can come into play when thinking about your reasons to stop.
 Some are inevitable, some not so much.

 It may be easier to put this into context.
 If you were training to lose weight for an event or holiday, for example, it can be easy to stop once the time has passed even though you know you shouldn’t, whether you reached your goal or not.
 That's not a good way to look at it, as your health isn't a short term goal, and you're planning to give up.

-Other more long-term issues can have a huge impact on your commitment too though.
-Not seeing your progress continue or even finding yourself in a plateau can be a huge obstacle to overcome in your training, but there's always a way around what is stopping you.
+Other more long-term issues can have a huge impact on your commitment, too, though.
+For example, not seeing your progress continue or even finding yourself in a plateau can be a huge obstacle to overcome in your training, but there's always a way around what is stopping you.

 Once you have managed to find the reason, you're ready to move onto the next stage of the process of getting yourself back on track!

 The next step of your journey back to fitness is building up your motivation to help you find a reason to keep on training.
 It may even be the same as it was before you took the break, but now with a fresh attitude and some extra guidance, you can give yourself a fighting chance to stick at it and make fitness a healthy and enjoyable part of your life.

 Even if you’re not sure where to start, doing some research as to what might have gone wrong can be useful.
 Looking at advice like our weight loss plateau busters or why your training slows is a good place to start.
 That's as well as finding what works best to reach the goals you’re looking for and finding ideas to keep things fresh.